-A buyer has a slew of thoughts, wishes, frustrations, doubts, and yes: fears.
+See, a buyer has a slew of thoughts, wishes, frustrations, doubts, and yes: fears.

-Scaring the natives – when really, all we want to do is help!
+I.e. we scare the natives – when really, all we want to do is help!

-The money that you earn as a reward for your product or service, sure.
+The money that you earn as a reward for your product or service: sure.
 That’s about you.

 And the more you make that clear, the safer and trusting they’ll feel.